NotationCapital/Operating-Manual/README.md

 [Notation Moonlight](https://www.notion.so/Notation-Moonlight-6abe702823134feea252c3b62beec84b) is an 8-week program for future founders - talented engineers, product people, and builders - who are thinking about starting a company one day but haven’t yet gotten started.
 Perhaps you're already working on a specific project during off-hours, or still looking for co-founders, or haven't even yet settled on an idea, but you dream of leaving the 9-5 and building something of your own.
 Notation Moonlight is a community, network, and set of resources that rivals that of Silicon Valley, but right here in NYC.

 The purpose of the program is to identify, encourage, and collaborate with future founders in NYC to help them better prepare for the journey of starting a company.
 Notation Moonlight is completely free, we don’t take equity — We think it's our responsibility to help level the playing field for the next generation of founders.

+We ran the first Notation Moonlight cohort virtually in 2020 and will likely plan to run V2 in 2021, so please signup for our newsletter on our site if you're interested in participating.

 ## Events